Urban and Cultural Explorations in China

 Students specifically earn credits for GEOG 375

-Students, accompanied by the faculty director and co-director for the program, will visit five different cities in China: Beijing, Nanjing, Shanghai, Suzhou, and Zhenjiang.
+Students, accompanied by the faculty director and co-director for the program, will visit five different cities in China: Beijing, Chongqing, Zhenjiang, Shanghai, and Suzhou.
 At the end of the program, students will have:

 - deepened the understanding of another culture;